Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/README.md

  * Name: Solution Name - Ex.
 "Symantec Endpoint Protection"
  * Author: Author Name+Email of Solution - Ex.
 "Eli Forbes - v-eliforbes@microsoft.com"
  * Logo: Link to the Logo used in createUiDefinition.json
+ * - NOTE: This field is only recommended for Azure Global Cloud.
+It is not recommended for solutions in Azure Government Cloud as the image will not be shown properly.
  * Description: Solution Description used in createUiDefinition.json.
 Can include markdown.
- * WorkbookDescription: Workbook description(s), generally from Workbooks Metadata.
-This field can be a string if 1 description is used, and an array if multiple are used.
+ * WorkbookDescription: Workbook description(s), generally from Workbooks' Metadata.
+This field can be a string if 1 description is used across all, and an array if multiple are used.
+ * PlaybookDescription: Playbook description(s), generally from Playbooks' Metadata.
+This field can be a string if 1 description is used across all, and an array if multiple are used.
+ * WatchlistDescription: Watchlist description(s), generally from Watchlists' Property data.
+This field can be a string if 1 description is used across all, and an array if multiple are used.
+This field is used if the description from the Watchlist resource is not desired in the Create-UI.
  * Workbooks, Analytic Rules, Playbooks, etc.: These fields take arrays of paths relative to the repo  root, or BasePath if provided.
  * SavedSearches: This input assumes a format of any of the following:
  * -- Direct export via API (see https://docs.microsoft.com/rest/api/loganalytics/saved-searches/list-by-workspace)